zhang-xd18/QCRNet/README.md

 # QCRNet
 ## Overview
-This is a Pytorch implementation for paper [Quantization Adaptor for Bit-Level Deep Learning-Based Massive MIMO CSI Feedback](), which has been submitted to the IEEE for possible publication.
+This is a Pytorch implementation for paper [Quantization Adaptor for Bit-Level Deep Learning-Based Massive MIMO CSI Feedback](https://arxiv.org/abs/2211.02937), which has been submitted to the IEEE for possible publication.
 The test script and trained models are listed here and the key results can be reproduced as a validation of our work .
 ## Requirements
 To use this project, you need to ensure the following requirements are installed.
 - Python >= 3.8